 Greater Environmental Stewardship

 According to the National Wildlife Federation, the best way to get adults to care about the environment is by involving them in wild nature activities before the age of 11.
 With climate change pressing in, raising a generation who espouses eco-friendly ideals is critical.
-Getting students outdoors when they’re young can make them more likely to seek similar activities as adults, as well as more likely to practice sustainable lifestyles to protect the planet we share.
+Getting students outdoors when they’re young can make them more likely to seek similar activities as adults, pursue careers in sustainability, and practice sustainable lifestyles to protect the planet we share.
 With the survival of our own species hanging in the balance, stewardship for the environment is the most important lesson we can teach.

 Outdoor Activities Are Critical to Learning